Boyet Bautista

-Boyet Bautista is a Filipino professional basketball player for the Armed Forces of the Philippines Cavaliers of the UNTV Cup.
+Boyet Bautista is a Filipino former professional basketball player.
 Bautista played high school and collegiate basketball for the Knights of the Colegio de San Juan de Letran.
 He had a stint with Toyota Otis-Letran in the Philippine Basketball League, and later with the Purefoods Tender Juicy Giants of the Philippine Basketball Association, before returning to the PBL.

 Amateur career

 Letran Squires

 Bautista joined the Letran Squires basketball team in 2000, forming a formidable lineup which made them a force to reckon in the NCAA Juniors division.
-Teaming up with then MVP Ronjay Enrile, Ira Buyco, Billy Ray Anabo, Mark Balneg and Wilbert Soriano the Squires swept the elimination round with a 14-0 record and give them an automatic trip to the Juniors finals with a twice-to-beat advantage.
+Teaming up with then MVP Ronjay Enrile, Ira Buyco, Billy Ray Anabo, Mark Balneg and Wilbert Soriano the Squires swept the elimination round with a 14–0 record and give them an automatic trip to the Juniors finals with a twice-to-beat advantage.
 In the finals, they faced the (now inactive) Mapua Red Robins led by Jeff Martin and company.
 However, their dreams of a perfect season took a turn for the worse, as the Squires were beaten in the finals twice.
 Four of the team's starters, including Bautista, suffered cramps during the crucial stretches of the deciding Game 2.